amiradeu/dailyui-01-signup/README.md

-# DailyUI 01 : Gumroad Sign Up & Sign In Page
+b# DailyUI 01 : Gumroad Sign Up & Sign In Page

 > Redesigning Gumroad's sign up and sign in page as part of the #DailyUI challenge.